AdguardTeam/LegalDocs/adguard.com/tempmail-tos.html.md

 4.2.
 Temporary email addresses are intended for short-term, non-critical use.
 They should not be used to create or maintain important accounts, receive confidential information, or store messages that need to be preserved.
 Deleted temporary email addresses, the messages in them, and any related data cannot be recovered.
 Long-term availability and data retention are not part of the Service, and AdGuard does not bear responsibility for any damage or data loss resulting from these automatic deletion policies.

 ## 5. User Data and Privacy Policy

 5.1.
-AdGuard Temp Mail collects and processes very limited user data and has a strong [Privacy Notice](https://adguard.com/privacy/temp-mail.html) that explains in detail how Adguard Software Limited handles your personal data in relation to your use of AdGuard Temp Mail and your browsing of the [AdGuard Temp Mail website](https://adguard.com/adguard-temp-mail/overview.html).
+AdGuard Temp Mail collects and processes very limited user data and has a strong [Privacy Notice](https://adguard.com/privacy/temp-mail.html) that explains in detail how AdGuard Software Limited handles your personal data in relation to your use of AdGuard Temp Mail and your browsing of the [AdGuard Temp Mail website](https://adguard.com/adguard-temp-mail/overview.html).

 5.2.
 By using AdGuard Temp Mail, you agree to these Terms and acknowledge that you have read and understood our Privacy Notice, which explains the types of information we collect and process, and what may happen to that information, including, without limitation, how such information is shared and used.

 5.3.
 AdGuard Software Limited shall receive and process certain data to fulfill our obligations set forth in these Terms and to provide you with the functionality of AdGuard Temp Mail.
 Such data may be considered personal data in accordance with the laws of certain territories and countries.
 We take the protection of your personal data seriously and process it in accordance with applicable data protection laws.
 You can read more about our data processing practices in our Privacy Notice.